Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Both direct and indirect smoking exposure poses significant health hazards to pregnant women, infants, and young children.
 Children and infants exposed to tobacco smoke are more likely to experience ear infections and asthma, and are at a higher risk for sudden infant death syndrome (SIDS) than children and infants without the same exposure.

-The following common symptoms may be associated with exposure to secondhand smoke.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+These common symptoms may be associated with exposure to secondhand smoke:

 Irritation of the eyes, nose, and throat